 Sounds of nostalgia

-A smile in my heart
+A smile in my heart, in my heart

 ~ vidya tiru @ ladyinreadwrites